pkhiani/pkhiani/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I am currently a Senior studying Business and Computer Science at UBC.
+🔭 I am currently a senior studying Business and Computer Science at UBC.

 ⚡ I have an interest in cloud architecture and product management.